What is MAPS?

 People can access MAPS through a referral completed by their Probation/Parole Officer.
 The following criteria must apply:

-⚫ Adult residing in City of Greater Sudbury and currently on probation or parole
+⚫ Adult residing in the City of Greater Sudbury and currently on probation or parole

 ⚫ Person is ready to set goals for their mental health and addiction recovery

-⚫ Person has ability to understand and participate in a self-management program for their mental health/substance use issues and is consenting to referral for this voluntary program
+⚫ Person can understand and participate in a self-management program for their mental health/substance use issues and is consenting to referral for this voluntary program

 Referrals can ONLY be submitted by a Probation and Parole Officer.
-You can fill out the MAPS Referral Form (PDF) here.
+You can fill out the referral form here.
 Please forward referrals to Hannah Roslyakova-Azzeh, Peer Specialist Coordinator by email: email@example.com